FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 The recall of each section could be separately activated.

 !> Be careful with the Room properties recall, changing some properties like _Reverberation Density_ or Size causes reverb reconstruction (and audio drops).

+!> If **Ask for update before recalling** option is checked and changes are detected between the current snapshot and current state, a window will propose to update the current snapshot.

 ## Snapshots handling